oplatek/structure_big/README.md

 ```

 If you are working in the subdirectories the commits are stored in the subdirectories.
-We recommend to specify the subdirectories to `.gitignore`, which allows the "structure_big" Git repository
+We recommend to specify the subdirectories to `.gitignore`.
-ignore all the changes made in the subdirectories.
+It allows the "structure_big" repository to ignore the changes from the subdirectories.

 Feature(Problem)L